Why watching prescriptions closely is so important

 • Lack of affordability, with pricing increases far outpacing inflation

-All of these issues and many more can come into play when prescription drugs are needed to treat work injuries.
+These issues and many more can come into play when prescription drugs are needed to treat work injuries.

 That’s why SFM works hard to make sure injured employees’ medications are managed well.
 As part of that effort, we partner with pharmacy benefits manager, myMatrixx .

-myMatrixx negotiates pricing for prescription drugs and monitors whether comparable, lower-cost drugs might be available, but its services go beyond cost savings.
-SFM and myMatrixx work together to see that injured employees are getting the best prescription drug treatments for their injuries, and aren’t being put at risk for addiction or dangerous interactions.
+myMatrixx negotiates pricing for prescription drugs and monitors whether comparable, lower-cost drugs might be available.
+But its services go beyond cost savings.
+SFM and myMatrixx work together to see that injured employees are getting the best prescription drug treatments for their injuries and aren’t being put at risk for addiction or dangerous interactions.

 The safety of our injured employees is critical.

-As pharmacy benefits manager, myMatrixx acts as an intermediary between SFM and pharmacies, negotiating and paying for medications needed to treat work injuries and connecting the appropriate claims representative or nurse case manager when the medications require approval.
+As a pharmacy benefits manager, myMatrixx acts as an intermediary between SFM and pharmacies, negotiating and paying for medications needed to treat work injuries and connecting the appropriate claims representative or nurse case manager when the medications require approval.

 How does SFM ensure injured workers are getting safe and effective prescription medications?